Credit Institutions News

 Circular CSSF 26/906 Central administration, internal governance and risk management

-Circular CSSF 26/906 Goes Beyond the Mailbox: 5 Surprising Shifts in Luxembourg’s New Governance Framework for Payment Institutions (PIs) and Electronic Money Institutions (EMIs) with Inspiration from Directive (EU) 2015/2366 (EBA/GL/2017/09)
+Circular CSSF 26/906 on Central administration, Internal Governance and Risk Management Goes Beyond the Mailbox: 5 Surprising Shifts in Luxembourg’s New Governance Framework for PIs and EMIs with Inspiration from Directive (EU) 2015/2366 (EBA/GL/2017/09)

 Luxembourg Financial Regulatory News: Circular CSSF 26/906 establishes a consolidated regulatory framework for the central administration, internal governance, and risk management of payment institutions, electronic money institutions, and account information service providers operating in Luxembourg.
 Repealing several older circulars to

-Circular CSSF 26/906 Goes Beyond the Mailbox: 5 Surprising Shifts in Luxembourg’s New Governance Framework for Payment Institutions (PIs) and Electronic Money Institutions (EMIs) with Inspiration from Directive (EU) 2015/2366 (EBA/GL/2017/09) Read More »
+Circular CSSF 26/906 on Central administration, Internal Governance and Risk Management Goes Beyond the Mailbox: 5 Surprising Shifts in Luxembourg’s New Governance Framework for PIs and EMIs with Inspiration from Directive (EU) 2015/2366 (EBA/GL/2017/09) Read More »

 Circular CSSF 26/905, applying EBA Guidelines on ESG risks (EBA/GL/2025/01)